Konecranes Miami develops a niche market in the islands

 A Nordic alliance in the Caribbean

-Ojeda says Konecranes is able to utilize its global reach to handle jobs that local providers find daunting.
-Operating worldwide in the crane manufacturing and service business, Konecranes is a resource customers can count on for the long haul.
+Ojeda says we are able to utilize our global reach to handle jobs that local providers find daunting.
+Operating worldwide in the crane manufacturing and service business, we are a resource customers can count on for the long haul.

 Overhaul on Curacao makes the case for preventive maintenance